 Didactic & Scholarly Activities

-Fellows will be required for their fellowship educational experience to routinely participate in the following division conferences:
+Fellows are required for their fellowship educational experience to routinely participate in the following division conferences:

-- Introductory Core Curriculum Workshop and Lectures from July – September that will include workshops on simulations like airway management, bronchoscopy/EBUS, thoracentesis/thoracostomy, tracheostomy care, ultrasound including POCUS.
+- Introductory Core Curriculum Workshop and Lectures from July – September that includes simulation training in airway management, bronchoscopy/EBUS, thoracentesis/thoracostomy, tracheostomy care, ultrasound including POCUS.

-- Core Curriculum Conference series, Clinical Case conferences
+- Core Curriculum lecture series, Clinical Case conferences

 - Journal club, Grand Rounds, Tumor board interdisciplinary meetings

-- Morbidity and Mortality conferences, Quality Improvement conferences
+- Morbidity and Mortality conferences, Quality Improvement and Patient Safety conferences

 - Radiology and Pathology conferences